 The regulatory bodies BAAPS, BAPRAS, and the GMC ensure that the cosmetic surgery industry in the UK meets certain strict standards.

-When you only meet your surgeon once before the procedure, you’re less likely to get a personalized, thorough consultation and even less likely to feel supported if any complications or undesired results develop.
+When you only meet your surgeon once before the procedure, you’re less likely to get a personalised, thorough consultation and even less likely to feel supported if any complications or undesired results develop.

-4) A low price may cost you the quality of your treatment
+A low price may cost you the quality of care